 The High Hedges Act 2013 came into force on 1 April 2014.
 The act aims to provide a solution to the problem of high hedges, where neighbours have been unable to resolve the issue amicably.
 Please see the Moray Council High Hedges page and also the High Hedges Questions and Answers page.

 Trees and Development Guidance

-The Council has produced Trees and Development Supplementary Guidance - Guidance for developers and members of the public.
-The purpose of this guidance is to amplify Policy E4 in the Moray Local Development Plan 2015, regarding the protection of trees and to highlight the benefit of trees as an integral part of development design.
+The Council has produced guidance on trees and development for developers and members of the public.
+The purpose of this guidance is to amplify Policy EP7 (page 84-88) of the Moray Local Development Plan 2020 regarding the protection of trees and to highlight the benefit of trees as an integral part of development design.

 Further advice can be found by going to the Citizens Advice website